Intellectual Property Examples: Everything You Need to Know

 Intellectual property examples may take many forms.
 However, the one thing they all have in common is that they should all be protected.
 Unfortunately, the processes tend to be somewhat complex; there could be significant consequences for not completing them properly.
 That is why it is highly recommended that you seek legal advice to obtain maximum protection for your intellectual property.

 If you need help with intellectual property, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.